Three Foundational Voyages

 As background music, click on this video clip [music by Peder B. Helland] of a single hiker and reminisce about your personal spiritual journey with its moments of growth, peace, and challenge.

-Inspired by the psalm, by Brother Maurice’s “map” and the three missionary narratives, outline the spiritual voyage of your adult life, beginning with the experience of God’s love and ending with a commitment in God’s name to the needs of contemporaries.
-You may wish to include tensions between ideals and obstacles, times of growth and of regression, experiences of success and of failure, of faith and of doubt.
+Inspired by the psalm, by Brother Maurice’s “map” and the three missionary narratives, outline the spiritual voyage of your life until now, beginning with the experience of God’s love for you and ending with a commitment in God’s name to the needs of today’s youth.
+Include in your outline the tensions you have felt between

 Psalms: Prayers of Jesus